Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 Best rum under $50: Diplomatico Rum Reserva Exclusiva

-Richland’s Single Estate Old Georgia Rum is a smooth rum with a clean taste and an initial caramel flavour.
+Richland’s Single Estate Old Georgia Rum is a smooth rum with a clean taste and an initial caramel flavor.
 It balances dryness and sweetness in one single sip with a delicious smell of cane syrup.
-Expect mellow aged flavours of butterscotch and almonds.
+Expect mellow aged flavors of butterscotch and almonds.

 It’s a rich rum that’s perfect for sipping.
 Enjoy it slowly to pick out each of the tasting notes.

 Best tasting rum: Richland Single Estate Old Georgia Rum

 Havana Club is a famous brand and it’s popular for a reason: it’s a great all-rounder that has spirits for every occasion.
 The Arechabala family started their rum-making business in 1878 and registered the Havana Club name in Cuba in 1934.
 It’s an authentic brand that takes the title of “most awarded Cuban rum” with 27 medals in the last few years.